Emily Blunt Made John Krasinski Cry At The SAGs & We're Not Over It

-Emily Blunt and John Krasinski had the best night at the 25th Annual Screen Actors Guild Awards.
+Emily Blunt and John Krasinski are having the best night at the 25th Annual Screen Actors Guild Awards.
 From the moment they stepped out on the red carpet looking like Old Hollywood Barbie and Ken, the two actors became our top pick for the coveted title, Cutest Couple of 2019.

 Advertisement